Prabin-Kumar-Baniya-NP/DSA_With_Java/InterviewQuestions.md

 1. Constructor Overloading

 ```
-Method overloading is a technique which allows you to have more than one constructor within the same class but with different functionality.
+Constructor overloading is a technique which allows you to have more than one constructor within the same class but with different functionality.
 ```

 2. Method Overloading (Compile-Time Polymorphism)